 Addo Elephant Park and the Orange Elephant Backpackers have much to offer visitors.
 The Orange Elephant Backpackers is situated a short 45mins drive from Port Elizabeth on the border of the Addo Elephant National Park.
 The Addo Backpackers Hostel, offers a variety of accommodation options, only 5 minutes away from the main gate and borders the Greater Addo National Elephant Park.
 It is the perfect gateway to all your safari activities in the Addo area, from a leisurely drive around the Addo Park to hiking, mountain biking, fishing or getting close to nature on a horse riding trail.
 It is the top backpackers in the area and their hands on approach guarantees you will enjoy your “Ultimate Addo Adventure”.

 RESTAURANT & PUB

 Thin base pizza never tasted better.
 Enjoy one of our creations from one extensive pizza menu.
 The Thirsty Herds Brewpub is the local watering hole.
 The pub is open Monday to Saturday.
 Closed on a Sunday.

 The 24 hour High Speed Internet access allows guests to keep in contact with friends and family.
 The Wi-FI internet access is available in the pub area only and not in the rooms.

 TOURS & SAFARIS

 Enjoy a Guided Tour to the various Greater Addo Attractions with our experienced guides.
 Experience a true Addo Wildlife Adventure, take in our popular Full Day Safari Tours.
 We also offer a Safari through 2 national parks.
 Addo Elephant national Park and Cradock Mountain Zebra National Park.

 THE ADDO ELEPHANT NATIONAL PARK

-Today there are more than 550 Elephants, Cape Buffalo, Black Rhino, Lion, Leopard, a range of antelope species and the rare Flightless Dung Beetle in the 1,640 km² Addo Elephant National Park.
-The Park is South Africa’s 3rd largest National Park and the first ‘Big Seven’ nature reserve, with inclusion the southern right whale and great white shark, after the park expansion to include offshore islands in the Nelson Mandela Bay.
+Today there are more than 550 Elephants, Cape Buffalo, Black Rhino, Lion, Leopard, Hyena, a range of antelope species and the rare Flightless Dung Beetle in the 1,640 km² Addo Elephant National Park.
+The Addo Elephant Park is South Africa’s 3rd largest National Park and the first ‘Big Seven’ National Park, with inclusion the southern right whale and great white shark, after the park expansion to include offshore islands in the Nelson Mandela Bay.